DeepSeek R1: The Chinese Open-Source Model Claiming Global AI Leadership

 Challenges and Criticisms

-• Adheres to Chinese censorship laws, excluding politically sensitive topics like Tiananmen Square and Taiwan.
+• Adheres to Chinese censorship laws, restricting discussions on politically sensitive topics.

 • U.S. Policy Shifts: